simai/ui-doc-template/source/docs/en/custom-404-page/custom-404-page.md

 ## Using GitHub Pages or Netlify

 Some hosts, like GitHub Pages and Netlify, are automatically configured to look for a file named `404.html` at the root level of your site.
-If your Jigsaw site is using pretty URLs, you can specify a `permalink` in the file for your custom 404 page so that the `.html` extension is preserved:
+If your Docara site is using pretty URLs, you can specify a `permalink` in the file for your custom 404 page so that the `.html` extension is preserved:

 > source/404.md